-When a user clicks on an ad that opens the App Store, the app and ad network provide basic information including the publisher, campaign ID, and ad network.
+When a user clicks on an ad that opens the App Store and then downloads an app, the app and ad network provide basic information including the publisher, campaign ID, and ad network.
 The App Store then sends confirmation to the network of a conversion, which will then be reported alongside the conversion value and sent to the advertiser.

-This notification of a conversion is sent after at least 24 hours and does not include any information that can identify the user.
-As a result, the ad network receives confirmation of an app install conversion, although the install isn’t connected to a specific user so privacy is still preserved.
+This notification of a conversion is sent after at least 24 hours (48 hours under SKAN 4) and does not include any information that can identify the user.
+As a result, while the ad network receives confirmation of an app install conversion, the install isn’t connected to a specific user so privacy is still preserved.

 As an advertiser, you receive the following data: